Fashion + Sporting Goods

 To reduce environmental impacts, brands need to take action through their products.
 Integrating sustainability into the earliest stages of product conception, and considering the entire life cycle of a garment, has the potential to drive significant improvements across the value chain and eliminate impacts at the source.

-Supply chain engagement
+Supply chain management + engagement

 Ensuring flexibility and demand-reactive supply chains is needed to build resilience, better prepare for future shocks and translate commitments into meaningful actions that yield real, long-term change.
+Additionally, enhancing supply chain transparency and traceability will enable companies to identify and more effectively mitigate risks related to social sustainability, including worker health and safety, fair pay and human rights.

 How we can help